International Journal of Yogic, Human Movement and Sports Sciences

 How to cite this article:

-M Gokul Raj and Dr. Mohananakrishnan.
+M Gokul Raj, Dr. Mohananakrishnan.
 Effect of playing volleyball as an intervention on motor fitness variables for untrained volleyball players.
-International Journal of Yogic, Human Movement and Sports Sciences.
-2019; 4(1): 839-842.
+Int J Yogic Hum Mov Sports Sciences 2019;4(1):839-842.